What is Testosterone?

 In part, testosterone function also plays a role in mood regulation.
 People diagnosed with Low T often express feelings of depression, inability to enjoy activities, and a poor outlook in regards to how the future will play out.

 Women often find that symptoms associated with menopause are worse when Low T is diagnosed.
-Men may also experience hot flashes in response to decreased testosterone production.
 Energy begins to wane, and stamina in all areas of life declines.
 Drive, motivation, and productivity also see adverse issues become present.

 Secretion of Testosterone